soran-ghaderi/EfficientCoF/README.md

 # NUSCCF
-An new eficient subspace based method to improve Collaborative Filtering
+A new efficient subspace based method to improve Collaborative Filtering

 This was implemented as B.Sc's final thesis written in python.
 A good level of modularity is considered while coding; same as previous, mostly an architecture has been defined in order to keep simplicity and avoid any confusion.